d3v-t00Lz/pymarshal/examples/casting.md

 # cast types.
 This is useful when converting incompatible
 # types from JSON to BSON, for example.

+# Casting should be used sparingly.
+If the data is transmitted
+# bidirectionally between 2 services, you should not use casting.

 class A:
     def __init__(